Controlling unfolding in type theory: The elaboration algorithm

 \NewDocumentCommand{\Elab}{mmm}{#1 \vdash #2 \rightsquigarrow #3} \NewDocumentCommand{\SynTm}{mmmm}{#1 \vdash #2 \Rightarrow #3 \rightsquigarrow #4} \NewDocumentCommand{\ChkTm}{mmmm}{#1 \vdash #2 \Leftarrow #3 \rightsquigarrow #4} \NewDocumentCommand{\ChkTp}{mmm}{#1 \vdash #2 \Leftarrow \mathit{type} \rightsquigarrow #3}

-We adopt a bidirectional elaboration algorithm which mirrors bidirectional type-checking algorithms~\cite{coquand:1996,pierce:2000}.
-The top-level elaboration judgment $\Elab{\Sigma}{\vec{S}}{\Sigma'}$ takes as input the current well-formed signature $\Sigma$ and a list of surface-level definitions $\vec{S}$ and outputs a new signature $\Sigma'$, maintaining the invariant that successful elaboration produces well-formed signatures.
+We adopt a bidirectional elaboration algorithm which mirrors bidirectional type-checking algorithms~\citep{coquand:1996,pierce:2000}.
+The top-level elaboration judgment $\Elab{\Sigma}{\vec{S}}{\Sigma'}$ takes as input the current well-formed signature $\Sigma$ and a list of surface-level definitions $\vec{S}$ and outputs a new well-formed signature $\Sigma'$.

 We define $\Elab{\Sigma}{\vec{S}}{\Sigma'}$ in terms of three auxiliary judgments for elaborating surface-language types and terms; in the bidirectional style, we divide term elaboration into a checking judgment $\ChkTm{\Sigma;\Gamma}{\Prg{e}}{A}{\Sigma',M}$ taking a core type as input, and a synthesis judgment $\SynTm{\Sigma;\Gamma}{\Prg{e}}{A}{\Sigma',M}$ producing a core type as output.
 All three judgments take as input a signature $\Sigma$ and a context (telescope) over $\Sigma$, and output a new signature along with a core type or term.